Franchising Business: Buying Guide

 Look for seminars on franchising on the British Franchise Association website: www.british-franchise.org/seminarfe.asp

-Download the Trading Schemes Guide from the DTI website (PDF): www.dti.gov.uk/ccp/topics1/guide/tradescheme.pdf
+Download the Trading Schemes Guide (PDF): www.dti.gov.uk/ccp/topics1/guide/tradescheme.pdf

 Read a guide to the legal pitfalls of franchising on the FranInfo website: www.franinfo.co.uk/choosingafranchise3.lasso